bilaltahseen/Object-Detection-Image-Coordinates-to-Real-World-Coordinate-Conversion/Readme.md

 # Object Detection & Image Coordinates to Real World Coordinate Conversion

-Using tensorflow object detection api and openCV to caluclate real world coordinates from top view with fixed height of the camera.
+Using tensorflow object detection api and openCV to calculate real world coordinates from top view with fixed height of the camera.

 ## Installation